-Good places to begin are Congressional Quarterly Weekly, the National Journal, the Congressional Quarterly Almanac, Congressional Publications (Proquest), and the web site for the Congress, www.thomas.gov.
-We will discuss other resources when the Government and Politics librarian, Judy Markowitz, talks to the class on September 20.
+Good places to begin are the online data bases (through the library) of CQ Weekly, CQ Almanac, and the National Journal Policy Database, as well as Congressional Publications (Proquest), and the web site for the Congress, www.thomas.gov.
+We will discuss other resources when the Government and Politics librarian, Judy Markowitz, talks to the class on September 28.